Virtually anytime you hop on Google to do a search, you’re going to see at least one paid advertisement.

-Notice that I said PPC doesn’t have a “direct” impact on organic rankings.
+Notice, though, that we said PPC doesn’t have a “direct” impact on organic rankings.

-However, there are a few ways PPC and SEO can indirectly affect one another.
-Specifically, I want to share how a holistic approach can make them both stronger.
+There are a few ways PPC and SEO can indirectly affect one another.

 1) Share Keyword & Performance Data

-Keywords are a singular concept which unite SEO and PPC.
+Keywords play a part in both SEO and PPC.

-Without extensive research and strategic targeting, all SEO and PPC campaigns will fail.
+Without extensive keyword research and strategic targeting, all SEO and PPC campaigns will fail.

 Keywords are core to both disciplines.